A journey to Scarborough Shoal, the South China Sea's 'Waterworld'

 Alerted to our presence by Chinese fishermen holding cameras and two-way radios, a coastguard vessel sped towards us before losing track of our boat in the mass of similar looking craft surrounding the prized fishing grounds.

-Months in planning, the 200-km (124-mile) journey from the Philippine coast to the shoal took 18 hours in a narrow, 12m (40ft) fishing boat.
+Months in planning, the 200km journey from the Philippine coast to the shoal took 18 hours in a narrow, 12m fishing boat.

 Earlier trips had to be cancelled when storms made the crossing too dangerous.
 On this journey a second vessel was hired to accompany us as a precaution against bad weather or breakdowns.